 - 1. Explain the nature of the endocrine system. - 2.
 Describe the characteristics and functions of blood. - 3.
 Discuss the major structures and functions of the organs of the cardiovascular system. - 4.
 Describe the major structures and general functions of the lymphatic system and immunity. - 5.
 Name the major organs of the digestive system and describe the general functions. - 6.
 Name the major organs of the respiratory system and describe the general functions. - 7.
 Discuss the major structures and functions of the urinary system including water and electrolyte balance. - 8.
-Be familiar with both male and female reproductive systems. - 9.
-Communicate results of scientific investigations, analyze date and formulate conclusions using critical thinking and scientific problem-solving skills.
+Describe the major structures and functions of the male and female reproductive systems. - 9.
+Explain interrelationships among molecular, cellular, tissue, and organ functions in each system and the interdependency of the systems. - 10.
+Explain contributions of organ systems to the maintenance of homeostasis and the causes of effects of homeostatic imbalances. - 11.
+Communicate results of scientific investigations, analyze data and formulate conclusions using critical thinking and scientific problem-solving skills.